hsaberedo/KafkaStream-UseCase/README.md

 d.
 Select the DatagenConnector tile.

 e.
-In the Name field, enter datagen-pageviews as the name of the connector.
+In the Name field, enter datagen-clickstream as the name of the connector.

 f.
 Enter the following configuration values: